-More and more people are joining your organization, and you’re finding it harder and harder to manage issues on a case-by-case basis.
-You also understand how important an effective onboarding process is to the long-term success of your new team member AND your business.
+More and more people are joining your organization and you’re finding it harder and harder to manage employee relations issues on a case-by-case basis and ensure consistency across the organization.

-This article is intended to provide you with an introduction and high-level overview of human resource policies, and answer your top-of-mind questions, including:
+This article is intended to provide you with a high-level overview of human resource policies and answer your top-of-mind questions including:

 - What Are Human Resource (HR) Policies?